opn-ooo/challenges/challenge-react/README.md

 - Change existing behaviors.
 - Change the API server.
-- Change from JS to other languages.
+- Change from JavaScript/TypeScript to other languages.

 **In the other hand, feel free to:**